Skip to content

 Telehealth

-Medicare Part B will cover this screening test once every three years for those who show no signs or symptoms of colorectal disease and have no significant, repeated personal or family history.
+Medicare Part B covers this screening test once every three years for those who show no signs or symptoms of colorectal disease and have no significant, repeated personal or family history.

 Discuss any concerns with your physician.